 What are the Effects?

-Because whitening treatments use chemicals, you are likely to experience a range of effects.
+Because whitening treatments use chemicals, you’re likely to experience a range of effects.

 Increased Sensitivity